OVERNIGHT ENERGY: Interior withdraws Trump rule loosening Arctic drilling regulations | Court ruling paves the way for Minnesota to adopt clean car standards | Idaho governor signs bill allowing culling of wolves

-Category: Environment Hits: 3TGIF!
+Category: Environment Hits: 4TGIF!
 Welcome to Overnight Energy, your source for the day’s energy and environment news.
 Please send tips and comments to Rachel Frazin at This email address is being protected from spambots.
 You need JavaScript enabled to view it. .
 Follow her on Twitter: @RachelFrazin.
 Reach Zack Budryk at This email address is being protected from spambots.
 You need JavaScript enabled to view it. or...

 Read more https://thehill.com/policy/energy-environment/overnights/552430-overnight-energy-interior-department-withdraws-trump